pedscoffee/PhysicianPromptEngineering/_posts/2025-10-20-the-role-of-AI-and-Large-Language-Models-in-Clinical-Documentation.md

 - Subtle findings and psychosocial factors
 - Individualized treatment considerations

-This creates a documentation ceiling where efficiency gains plateau at 20-30% improvement, leaving physicians typing detailed narratives for every unique aspect of care.
+This creates a documentation ceiling where efficiency gains plateau, leaving physicians typing detailed narratives for every unique aspect of care.

 ## The AI-Assisted Documentation Revolution